streamx-co/try.elinq/docs/SqlServerTutorial/GroupingSet.md

 ### Setup a sales summary table

-Creating an ordinary table is usually not an option in practice since there might be a collision if ewxecuted in parallel.
-The common technique is a creating temporal table per session.
-This is what we do here:
+Creating an ordinary table is usually not an option in real app since there might be a collision if queries are executed in parallel.
+The common technique is creating a temporary table per session.
+This is exactly what we do here:

 ```cs --project ../../SqlServerTutorial/SqlServerTutorial.csproj --source-file ../../SqlServerTutorial/Basic/GroupingSet.cs --region SalesSummary
 ```

 > Run the example above and see that 2 separate queries were executed.
-The first creates the `#sales_summary` table and the second uses it.
+The first creates the `#sales_summary` temporary table and the second uses it.

 Temporary table is potentially complex.
 The same result can be achieved with a subquery.
 Also, if the same subquery is going to be used several times, it can be refactored to a separate function.
 Run the following and see same results as above: